Psychedelic therapy begins in Colorado, causing tension between conservatives and veterans

 Patients will have to go through a risk assessment, preliminary meetings, then follow-up sessions and remain with a facilitator while under the drug’s influence.
 The psilocybin will also be tested, and the companies that grow them regulated by a state agency.

-Still, allowing broader access to the treatment hasn’t been easy for most of the city councilmembers, including three members who are veterans.
-Colorado Springs is home to two Air Force bases and the U.S. Air Force Academy, and local leaders frequently tout it as an ideal community for retired servicemembers.
+Still, allowing broader access to the treatment hasn’t been easy for most of the city councilmembers, including three who are veterans.
+Colorado Springs is home to two Air Force bases and the U.S. Air Force Academy, and local leaders frequently tout it as an ideal community for retired service members.

 “I will never sit up here and criticize a veteran for wanting to find a medical treatment to fix or to help with the issues that they carry,” said Council President Randy Helms, a veteran himself.